 The CPX-3 had a long, smooth trigger pull.
 While the pull was longer than I liked, I could feel no stacking and the pull seemed to be very consistent.
 Compared to a CPX-1 or -2 pistol, the trigger on this gun was noticeably lighter.
-I was told by an SCCY employee that the CPX-3 trigger pull ran about 6-7 pounds while the pull of the original guns were several pounds heavier.
+I was told by a SCCY employee that the CPX-3 trigger pull ran about 6-7 pounds while the pull of the original guns was several pounds heavier.

 One of the things I did not like about the trigger is that you have to let the trigger ride all the way forward before you can shoot again.
-As the gun does not have a strong trigger return spring to forcible push the trigger back to the forward position, it is possible to short-stroke the trigger during rapid fire.
+As the gun does not have a strong trigger return spring to forcibly push the trigger back to the forward position, it is possible to short-stroke the trigger during rapid fire.

 This did happen to me once during the shooting.
 In fairness, I’ve experienced the same thing with other handguns such as the Ruger LCR.
 I prefer the harder push, like that on Smith & Wesson revolvers, to return the trigger to the fully extended position if it requires a full ride before the gun will fire again.